telerik/maui-docs/controls/scheduler/views/multiday-view.md

 # Multiday View

-The Telerik UI for .NET MAUI Scheduler control provides the functionality of displaying the data in different views.
-The control defines four predefined views from which you can choose to navigate through:

-* `DayViewDefinition`
-* `WeekViewDefinition`
-* `MultidayViewDefinition`
-* `MonthViewDefinition`

 The Multiday View definition represents a definition of a view that shows multiple days as in day view mode.

 ![.NET MAUI Scheduler Multiday View](images/)